 - Private bedroom

-When choosing a ¾ house or sober living home to continue your recovery journey, there are a few important things you should consider.
+When choosing a ¾ house or sober living home in Austin to continue your recovery journey, there are a few important things you should consider.

 - Safety – A high-quality transitional living program should prioritize your safety at all times.
 You should look for transitional programs that provide on-site staff, house managers, experienced program coordinators, and community rules that are consistently enforced.